eddahviolet/MyIntroToSQL/README.md

 This repo is my first exercises working with MySQL.
 Enjoy

-## Mission 1:: Working with numerical values in a database.
+## Mission 1:Working with numerical values in a database.
 #### Task 1

 Mr. Carl Merkel owns a small business named CM Mobiles that sells mobile devices.
 He wants to create a database and a devices table to store key information about mobile devices.
 This information includes: